PR | 7 minutes

 Why am I showing you this?
 Well, you should know what to expect from your IEO PR campaign.
 It leads me to the next chapter.

-When a company launches an IEO PR campaign, in most cases they imagine their site is getting exploded with insane traffic.
-In reality, it’s far from being true.
+When a company launches an IEO PR campaign, in most cases, they imagine their site is getting exploded with insane traffic.
+In reality, it’s far from the truth.
 From the thousands of people who will read the articles in your PR campaign, only a few will actually visit your site.

 But does it means you spent money for nothing?

 Not at all.

 Brand Awareness is an essential aspect of any PR campaign.
-When a story about your company on a news site becomes viral, it almost feels like the company gets kind of an Aura.
+When a story about your company on a news site goes viral, the company gains a valuable aura.

 It becomes more respected within the ecosystem (and sometimes it cross the boundaries of the crypto market and gets mainstream).

-Once a story in your IEO PR campaign is getting viral, the chance people will talk about your company on different forums and social media is high.
+Once a story in your IEO PR campaign goes viral, there is a high chance people will talk about your company on different forums and social media.

 Make sure you are using a social listening tool.

-Brand awarness and PR campaigns will have a direct impact on how many people searching for your company name per month.
+Brand awareness and PR campaigns will directly impact how many people are searching for your company name per month.

-A succesfull PR campaign should result in an increase of the search volume over time.
+A successful PR campaign should result in an increase in search volume over time.
 You can use a free tool like Ubersuggest to find this information.

-When people see your company name over and over again they are more likely to just write your company name directly in their browser, which counts as direct on Google Analytics.
+When people see your company name repeatedly, they are more likely to directly write your company name in their browser, which counts as direct on Google Analytics.

 Also, traffic from sites like Reddit usually counts as direct traffic.